coldrye-archive/pingo-site/src/contents/index.md

 same signature constructors and methods.

+## pingo

+pingo builds on pingo-common and provides you with a suite of decorators.

 ## Usage

 For now you will have to refer to the API documentation and the sources.